maryami66/AskHR/README.md

 4. Explore
 - Pick a department and level in the sidebar.
 - Click a starter question or type your own.
 - Need more help?
-Hit ✉️ Contact Support to open an email draft.
+Contact me on Linkedin

 ## 🏁 That’s It!
 Fire up the app, tweak the policies, and enjoy building your very first chatbot! 🎉